AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 ## Troubleshooting {#troubleshooting}

-In case you encounter any errors while using this destination, have the following IDs at hand when reaching out to your Adobe representative:
+In case you encounter any errors while using this destination and need to reach out to either Adobe or Google, keep the following IDs at hand.

+These are Adobe's Google Account IDs:

-* **[!UICONTROL Account ID]**: 87933855.
-This is Adobe's account ID with Google.
+* **[!UICONTROL Account ID]**: 87933855
-* **[!UICONTROL Customer ID]**: 89690775.
-This is Adobe's customer account ID with Google.
+* **[!UICONTROL Customer ID]**: 89690775